volab/IoT_EPS/_1_userDoc/source/softDev.rst

     , wifiSoftApErr(sysError::medium, CRGB::Snow, CRGB::Black, "SoftAp error")
     /** @todo [NECESSARY] creat wifiErr and wifiStaModeErr (choose a color) */

+And where these errors are raised ?:

+- fsErr : at setup only in CSystem::init
+- nanoErr : at setup and in **loop** @ ic2_time 1mn
+- rtcErr : at setup in CSystem::init (equivalent to a i2c test)
+- confFileErr : setup in CSystem::init
+- credFileErr : wifi begin
+- filesErr : setup + in the **loop** @ cbit time 1mn
+- plugParamErr : setup by CJsonIotEps::loadJsonPlugParam
+- ntpErr : in the **loop** @ cbit time
+- internetErr : in the **loop** @ cbit time
+- watchdogErr : only in setup
+- wifiSoftApErr :  wifi begin

 ..
 NOTE:: **About rtc and ntp errors**
    :class: without-title